 Right now, I am both enjoying and anticipating a renewed career as an author.
 I am beyond thankful that God has given me the opportunity to write books and record podcasts about my passion–biblical archaeology–and how it illuminates His words in Scripture.

 Amanda Hope Haley has a bachelor of arts in Religious Studies from Rhodes College and a master of theological studies in Hebrew Scripture and Interpretation from Harvard University.
 She is a lover of the Bible–its God, its words, its people, and its history.
-Her fourth book, The Red-Haired Archaeologist Digs Israel, will be released by Harvest House Publishers on February 23, 2021, launching a new series.
+She writes and podcasts as the Red-Haired Archaeologist, bringing readers and listeners on her journeys to understand artifacts that can contextualize Scripture.
 She contributed to The Voice Bible as a translator, writer, and editor; and she has been a content editor and ghost writer for popular Christian authors.
 Amanda and David live in Tennessee with their always-entertaining basset hound, Copper.